trimble-oss/sql-log-shipping-service/docs/config.md

 #### Polling Frequency for new DBs

 You can adjust the frequency it polls for new databases using **PollForNewDatabasesFrequency** (Specify a time in minutes.
 Default 1min).
+Or you can use **PollForNewDatabasesCron** instead if you want to use a cron expression for more advanced scheduling.

 #### Initialize Simple recovery DBs